Douglas Walter McCormick: Music

-Awards and Achievements
+Awards and achievements

-McCormick has garnered numerous business and humanitarian awards.
+McCormick garnered numerous business and humanitarian awards.
 In 2014, he was awarded the Ellis Island Medal of Honor by the National Ethnic Coalition of Organizations.
 In 2002, he was presented with the Cancer Research and Treatment Fund Humanitarian Award.
 He was named to Crain’s NY Tech 100 in 2001.
 In 1998, he was honored by the Child Care Action Campaign while Lifetime received the 1998 Caring Corporation Award that same year.
 In 1997, the National Women's Political Caucus awarded McCormick the Good Guy Award, and he received the New York Women's Agenda Honorable MEN-tion Award, as well as in conjunction with Lifetime, he received the Corporate Leadership Award from the National Breast Cancer Coalition.
 Also in 1997, the Fight Against Breast Cancer campaign which McCormick established at Lifetime garnered a CableAce Award (the cable industry’s highest honor), along with five other Ace Awards for programming.
 Girls Inc. recognized him in 1996 and he received the president’s award from the Cable Television Public Affairs Association (CTPAA) in 1995.